teator/coding/HackerRank/Linux shell/README.md

   ---

-  :uk: Link to problem / :georgia: დავალების ლინკი : https
+  :uk: Link to problem / :georgia: დავალების ლინკი : https://www.hackerrank.com/challenges/fractal-trees-all/

-  :uk:
+  :uk:  Creating a Fractal Tree from Y-shaped branches

+  This challenge involves the construction of trees, in the form of ASCII Art.

+  We have to deal with real world constraints, so we cannot keep repeating the pattern infinitely.
+So, we will provide you a number of iterations, and you need to generate the ASCII version of the Fractal Tree for only those many iterations (or, levels of recursion).
+A few samples are provided below.

   :georgia: